 Among the KPIs already tracked by the company, it is possible to find some impacting customers satisfaction.

-First Contact Resolution Rate (FCR) is a critical KPI for customer service and is proven to have an impact on other metrics.
+First Contact Resolution Rate (FCR) is a critical KPI for customer service and is proven to have an impact on other call center metrics.
 According to SQM Group, a 1% improvement in FCR rate leads to a 1% improvement in satisfaction.
 When customers get their problem solved upon first contact and don’t have to contact the company multiple times, they are likely to give a better satisfaction score.

 In the same way, average response time can have an impact on customer satisfaction.
 Customers now expect quick answers, especially on channels like live chat and messaging.
 If the company can respond as quickly as expected by customers, they are also more likely to be satisfied.